sfelix-martins/passport-multiauth/README.md

 ];
 ```

-On middlewares the has the guard `api` on request object
+On middlewares has the guard `api` on request user object